mqtt2go/mqtt2go.github.io/mqtt2go-commands.md

 ## MQTT Reports
 <p align="justify">
 The report message structure is used for replies coming from the devices.
 The report messages can also contain a periodic update from the device.
-They are marked by the report type, which contains priority level to differentiate between critical reports (such as alarms), standard periodic messages and replies to commands.
+They are marked by the report type, which contains priority level to differentiate between critical reports (1) (such as alarms), replies to commands (2), and standard periodic messages (3).
 </p>

 ```json